 The guest of honor was Anthony Vidler, with a paper entitled "Towards a superarchitecture", although the overall title was "Constant and the right to the city".
 For those unfamiliar with the speaker, Anthony Vidler is dean and professor at the Irwin S. Chanin architecture School of the Cooper Union in New York, historian and critic of modern and contemporary architecture, is the author, among others, of the prologue of Reyner Banham's "Los Angeles.
 The Architecture of Four Ecologies" (2000) by University of California Press, and of books like "Warped Space: Art, architecture, and anxiety in modern culture (2000) and "The architectural uncanny: Essays in the modern unhomely" (1992), both published by The MIT Press or four years ago "Historias del presente inmediato" by Gustavo Gili.

-If the aim was to learn more about Constant's work, his socio-political and cultural context, his influences, his contemporaries, the European culture of the time, the COBRA group as one of his preludes - formed together with his peers from Copenhagen, Brussels and Amsterdam.- Co Br a - his collaboration with Aldo van Eyck and his profound influence on the Situationist Internation... none of this came up.
+If the aim was to learn more about Constant's work, his socio-political and cultural context, his influences, his contemporaries, the European culture of the time, the COBRA group as one of his preludes, was formed together with his peers from Copenhagen, Brussels and Amsterdam.- Co Br a - his collaboration with Aldo van Eyck and his profound influence on the Situationist Internation... none of this came up.
 His drifts, détournements, psychogeographies, the influence of cinema, the Naked City, unitary urbanism, European Surrealism, freedom or play... no, nothing at all, only canned and easily consumable utopias, autopias.

 AUTOPIAS

 The round-table discussion that followed was entitled "Another city for another life" and it was formed by Ethel Baraona, Izaskun Chinchilla, José Pérez de Lama and José Miguel de Prada Poole.
 If someone still had hope that there would be any debate around Constant, New Babylon, the citizens or other cities for different lives, this was not actually the case.
 Instead, Prada Poole presented images of megastructural utopias, which could have been brought up fifty years before, although I am not sure if it would stand a graphic comparison with the great utopias by Archigram or the freehand drawings by Yona Friedman.
-The brief presentation ended with a city located in space which reminded of the latest science fiction films from Hollywood.
+The brief presentation ended with a city located in space, which reminded me of the latest science fiction films from Hollywood.

 José Perez was next.
 He was probably the one who came closest to establishing some links to the Situationists, bringing up the reference to Xavier Costa and his book, with covers in pink, that many of us cherish in our library.
 He presented his proposal for new virtual territories between the communities on both sides of the Strait of Gibraltar, the dystopias of wiki spaces and the creation of an intermodal system of communicating poles.
 He had interesting reflections on certain social utopias.